redis/lettuce/README.md

   Multiple connections are efficiently managed by the excellent netty NIO framework.

   This version of lettuce has been tested against redis 2.8.9.

+  Lettuce works with:

+  * Java 6
+  * Java 7
+  * Java 8

   Currently following commands are __not yet__ supported:

   * Sorted Sets: ZLEXCOUNT, ZRANGEBYLEX, ZREMRANGEBYLEX
-  * HyperLogLog: PFADD, PFCOUNT, PFMERGE
   * Server Commands: DEBUG SEGFAULT, MONITOR